 The bill amends sections 4713.50, 4713.51, and 4713.64 of the Revised Code to prohibit tanning facilities from providing sun lamp tanning services to individuals under the age of 16.
 It requires tanning facility operators or employees to make reasonable efforts to determine the age of individuals seeking these services.
-Specifically, the bill states that individuals under 16 years of age are not allowed to use sun lamp tanning services, while those aged 16 to 17 must obtain parental or guardian consent each time they wish to use the services.
-Additionally, a parent or guardian must be present during the tanning session, and the session cannot exceed the maximum safe exposure time as defined by existing regulations.
+Specifically, the bill states that individuals under 16 years of age are not allowed to use sun lamp tanning services, while those aged 16 to 17 must obtain parental or guardian consent each time they seek to use the services, with the parent or guardian present during the session.
+The previous provision that allowed for a 90-day consent period for minors aged 16 to 17 has been removed, and the maximum safe time of exposure must be adhered to.

 Statutes affected: